2017 ECHO Award Goes to Craig Burda

 The honoree receives a brushed stainless steel award in the shape of an octagon, which represents each attribute as well as the shape of the Office of the OSMRE Director at OSMRE headquarters.
 To retain a record of honorees who helped carry out the spirit of SMCRA, a similar version of the award will reside in OSMRE headquarters with the name of each awardee inscribed on its surface.

+OSMRE is accepting nominations for the ECHO.
 To nominate an individual for the award, prepare a short (2-3 pages) written summary of the candidate’s contributions and explanation as to how he/she exemplifies the award's criteria.
-Please email nominations to Chris Holmes (email@example.com), by Thursday, May 1, 2014.
+Anyone can submit a nomination.
+Please email nominations to Chris Holmes (firstname.lastname@example.org).

 2012 - David Clark